Neeqstock/VecchioGPT/README.md

 - CTRL + SHIFT + ALT + 9: calls the settings GUI
 - F4: (while in the prompt selection GUI) edit the currently selected prompt
 - F6: (while in the prompt selection GUI) create a new prompt, which will be named "example_prompt"

+## Sample prompts

+When you will clone VecchioGPT, the prompts folder will be almost empty.
+In the `Awesome-VecchioGPT` folder you will find a list of curated prompts which you can copy in the `prompts` folder.
+You can take inspiration from these to create new ones!

 ## Models